Guide to the individual coverage HRA (ICHRA)

 Step 2: Employees make healthcare purchases

-Eligible out-of-pocket expenses can include everything listed under IRS Publication 502, although you can limit some of these items according to your preference.
+Eligible out-of-pocket expenses can include anything listed in IRS Publication 502, although employers can limit some of these items according to their preference.

 Step 3: Employees submit proof of incurred expenses

-Next, after the employee has made their purchases, they’ll submit documentation showing proof of the incurred expenses they’re submitting for reimbursement.
+Next, after employees make purchases, they’ll submit documentation showing proof of the incurred expenses when requesting reimbursement.